Soonad/Formbase/README.md

-## Formality Package Manager (FPM)
+## Formbase

-Right now, it is a very simple filesystem-based storage for raw files.
-The API offers 3 functionalities:
+A global, immutable database of Formality terms (i.e., proofs, code, theorems), capable of tracking imports (i.e., citations, references).
+It offers a simple public API:

 - save_file(name, code): saves a file on the server, returns an unique name.